SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

   ReverseDiff vjp if autojacvec, and `compile=false` by default but can compile the tape under the same circumstances as `ReverseDiffVJP`.
   Only supports ODEs.
+- `ReverseDiffAdjoint()`: An implementation of discrete adjoint sensitivity analysis using the ReverseDiff.jl tracing-based AD.
+Supports in-place functions through an Array of Structs formulation, and supports out of place through struct of arrays.
 - `TrackerAdjoint()`: An implementation of discrete adjoint sensitivity analysis using the Tracker.jl tracing-based AD.
 Supports in-place functions through an Array of Structs formulation, and supports out of place through struct of